Seneca-BSA/bsa/docs/seh500/lab3.md

 - [Arm Cortex-M4 Processor Technical Reference Manual Revision](https://developer.arm.com/documentation/100166/0001)
 - [ARMv7-M Architecture Reference Manual](https://developer.arm.com/documentation/ddi0403/latest/)

-As you've seen in the previous lab, the ARM processor have a Program Status Register with 4 flags that might get set or clear depending on the previous ALU operation.
+As you've seen in the previous lab, the ARM processor has a Program Status Register with 4 flags that might get set or clear depending on the previous ALU operation.

-- N = 1, if result was negative
+- N = 1, if the result was negative
-- Z = 1, if result was zero
+- Z = 1, if the result was zero
-- C = 1, if result had a carry-out
+- C = 1, if the result had a carry-out
-- V = 1, if result was an overflow
+- V = 1, if the result was an overflow

-These flags can then be used for decision making within the program.
+These flags can then be used for decision-making within the program.

 Below are instructions that might set or clear the status flag.